-The Most Reverend Bishop James V. Johnston Catholic Diocese of Kansas City-St. Joseph Diocesan Insurance Office Kansas City, Missouri
+The Most Reverend Bishop James V. Johnston Catholic Diocese of Kansas City-St. Joseph Diocesan Insurance Office

-We have reviewed the accompanying statements of financial position of the Catholic Diocese of Kansas City-St. Joseph Diocesan Insurance Office (the Office) as of June 30, 2016 and 2015, the related statements of activities and changes in net deficit for the years then ended, and the related notes to the financial statements.
-A review includes primarily applying analytical procedures to management's financial data and making inquiries of the Office management.
+We have reviewed the accompanying financial statements of the Catholic Diocese of Kansas City-St. Joseph Diocesan Insurance Office (the Office), which comprise the statements of financial position as of June 30, 2017 and 2016, the related statements of activities and changes in net deficit for the years then ended, and the related notes to the financial statements.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.